Category Archives: Saxe-Meiningen Royals

 • Friedrich Ferdinand (born and died 1725)

-In 1727, Anton Ulrich – through the benevolence of Holy Roman Emperor Karl VI – managed to have his wife and children raised to the rank of Prince/Princess of Saxe-Meiningen.
+In 1727, Anton Ulrich, through the benevolence of Holy Roman Emperor Karl VI, managed to have his wife and children raised to the rank of Prince/Princess of Saxe-Meiningen.
 However, they did not have any rights of succession.
 This was confirmed in 1744, just after Philippine Caesar’s death.

 When Anton Ulrich’s father, Bernhard, died in 1706, he decreed in his will that the duchy should not be divided and that his sons should rule jointly.
 This caused conflict between Anton Ulrich and his two elder half-brothers, Ernst Ludwig I and Friedrich Wilhelm, with Ernst Ludwig fighting to serve as sole ruler.
 Following his death in 1724, the conflict continued between Anton Ulrich and Friedrich Wilhelm who often disagreed and issued conflicting decrees.
 In 1742, Anton Ulrich moved to Frankfurt but continued to fight with his brother over the ruling of the duchy.
 Upon Friedrich Wilhelm’s death in 1746, Anton Ulrich became the sole ruler and Duke of Saxe-Meiningen.
 Although he was now the sole ruler, Anton Ulrich remained in Frankfurt, conducting most of his governmental duties from there, and only made occasional visits to Meiningen.
 With his children excluded from the line of succession, the Saxe-Meiningen line was in danger of becoming extinct.
 The Dukes of Saxe-Weimar and Saxe-Gotha were already planning how to divide the territory should Anton Ulrich die without any legitimate heirs.

-Charlotte Amalie of Hesse-Philippsthal
+Charlotte Amalie of Hesse-Philippsthal; Credit – Wikipedia

 The succession question was soon resolved.
 On September 26, 1750, Anton married Charlotte Amalie of Hesse-Philippsthal in Homburg von der Höhe.
 43 years younger than Anton Ulrich, Charlotte Amalie was the daughter of Carl I, Landgrave of Hesse-Philippsthal and Princess Christina of Saxe-Eisenach.
 Together they had eight children:

 In 1747-1748, Anton Ulrich fought a battle with the neighboring Saxe-Gotha-Altenburg (known as the Wasunger War).
 The Duke of Saxe-Gotha-Altenburg was looking forward to the likelihood that Saxe-Meiningen would be divided amongst the other Ernestine duchies upon Anton Ulrich’s death with no heirs, and was looking for any chance he could find to receive – or take by force – the lands he would likely inherit.
 After a dispute between two women over their precedence at court, Anton Ulrich intervened, siding with one of the women and harshly treating the other’s family.
 When the Imperial Court ruled against Anton Ulrich, and he refused to accept their decision, this gave Friedrich III of Saxe-Gotha-Altenburg the pretext to invade the city of Wasungen.
-The dispute was eventually resolved through mediation from Prussia.
+The dispute was eventually resolved through mediation with Prussia.

 After a reign of nearly 17 years, Anton Ulrich died in the Free City of Frankfurt, now in Hesse, Germany, on January 27, 1763.
 His remains were buried in the castle church at Elisabethenburg Palace in Meiningen, Duchy of Saxe-Meiningen, now in Thuringia, Germany.